IliaOzhmegov/TradingNeuralNetwork/README.md

 We have created a shortened version of the raw data - the *"SP500"* csv file.
 Since more reliable data is from aproximatelly 1962, we have discarted the data before January 2, 1962.

 Next, as part of the data preparation, we have create the sequences of these data.
 They were created by building a custom sequence distributor (see *sequence_distributor.py*) to slice data into the small windows of 30 days each, which will be used as predictors, and the slices with the span of 5 days - the target values that need to be predicted.
 The predictor and target data were scaled separetelly using different approaches.
-For  example, the 30-day predictor sequences were scaled by taking the minimum and maximus values: 4.5% and 95.5% respectively.
-So overall we have created 14,832 sequences.
+For example, the 30-day predictor sequences were scaled by taking the **minimum** and **maximum** values as 0.04(45) and 0.95(45) respectively.
+The choice of such values can be explained by scale factor of plot function So overall we have created 14,832 sequences.
 These sequences were used as an inputs for our Time Series Neural Networks: TDNN, LSTM, RNN.